 Congress leader Pawan Khera arrested by Assam Police at Delhi airport

-Khera was deplaned from a flight to Raipur, where he was going to attend the Congress party’s plenary session.
+While the police have not disclosed the reason for the arrest, BJP leaders have been seeking action against him for a comment linking PM Modi to Gautam Adani.

 Congress spokesperson Pawan Khera was deplaned and arrested at the Delhi Airport by the Assam Police on Thursday, NDTV reported.
 He was heading to Raipur on an Indigo flight for the Congress’ plenary session along with other leaders of the party.

-Inspector General of Police Prasanta Kumar Bhuyan said that a complaint was filed against Khera at the Haflong Police Station in Assam’s Dima Hasao district, according to ANI.
-He, however, did not disclose the details of the complaint.
+Inspector General of Assam Police Prasanta Kumar Bhuyan said that a complaint has been filed against Khera at the Haflong Police Station in Assam’s Dima Hasao district, according to ANI.
+He did not disclose the details of the complaint.

+The police will soon present Khera before a court in Delhi and will seek transit remand to take him to Assam.
+Meanwhile, the Supreme Court has agreed to hear a petition challenging the Congress spokesperson’s arrest at 3 pm, according to ANI.

+Over the last few days, Bharatiya Janata Party members have been calling for Khera’s arrest after he allegedly insulted Prime Minister Narendra Modi and his father.

+At a press conference on February 17 in Mumbai, Khera had referred to the prime minister as “Narendra Gautamdas Modi” – instead of Narendra Damodardas Modi – in an apparent jibe to link him with industrialist Gautam Adani.

-Congress leader Supriya Shrinate said the action against Khera showed the Modi government’s dictatorial attitude.
+On Thursday, Congress leader Supriya Shrinate said the action against Khera showed the Modi government’s dictatorial attitude.
 Several Congress leaders also shouted slogans against the government on the tarmac.

 Khera said that he was initially told by authorities that there was a problem with his luggage.